 Web Application Firewalls (WAFs) work by inspecting incoming web traffic to a web application, analyzing the requests, and blocking any malicious or suspicious requests according to a set of predefined security rules.
 The following are the basic steps of how WAF works:

-Overall, WAFs provide an essential layer of security for web applications and can help organizations protect against a wide range of attacks.
+Overall, WAFs provide essential protection for web applications and enhance performance, safeguarding against a wide range of attacks while improving efficiency through caching.

 Types of Web Application Firewalls